Please note that due the Covid-19 situation, we have postponed the conference. The new conference date is 6–7 May 2022.

 The first confirmed keynote speaker is Professor Anu Bradford who is Henry L. Moses Professor of Law and International Organization at Columbia University.
 Bradford coined the term the Brussels Effect to describe the European Union’s major influence on global markets.
 She is the author of The Brussels Effect: How the European Union Rules the World (Oxford University Press 2020).
 Before joining Columbia University, Bradford was an assistant professor at the University of Chicago Law School.

-FISA invites papers for workshop sessions.
+FISA invites papers and panels for workshop sessions.
 They can deal with various aspects of International Relations including both theoretical or empirical contributions.
 The papers do not need to be directly related to the overall theme of the conference but it is recommended.
-The call for papers is open until 1 August 2021.
+The call for papers was open until 1 August 2021.

 Finnish International Studies Association